-Social and emotional learning is a priority in many classrooms since students will one day work in very collaborative, cross-functional careers.
-Besides “Tell me about yourself,” students will also need to answer “Tell me about how you work with others?”
-Self-awareness is crucial to understanding oneself and the perspectives of others.
+“Tell me about yourself” is often the first question recruiters ask in job interviews, soon followed by “Tell me about how well you work with others.”
+Social and emotional learning is a priority in many classrooms since students will eventually work in very collaborative, cross-functional careers.
+Self-awareness is crucial to understanding oneself and other people.
 By sharing about their own communities, customs, and daily lives, PenPals are challenged to think about themselves from an outside perspective.

 Avery O. from Springfield, Missouri did this when she recently participated in World Explorer.
 She was matched with four other PenPals and learned about food, art, daily life, history, and pop culture from communities around the world.

 Avery did a fantastic job of introducing herself and her hometown.
 Even in her profile, she thoughtfully describes her experiences and favorite hobbies for her new PenPals.